arianaolson419/KalmanFilterObjectTracking/README.md

 # Kalman Filters for Object Tracking
-Please see our [website](https://arianaolson419.github.io/KalmanFilterObjectTracking/) if you'd like more details about this project and how it came about.

 The main class for this project is located in [ball_track.py](https://github.com/arianaolson419/KalmanFilterObjectTracking/blob/master/ball_track.py).
 Running this python code will start up the program.

 Please note that this code is configured to work with Olin’s Neato robots.
 For help setting up a ROS environment and connecting to Neatos please see: https://sites.google.com/site/comprobo18/how-to/neato-etiquette and https://sites.google.com/site/comprobo18/how-to/setting-up-your-environment